Midsomer & Medieval Murders

 Zooming Out

-The land below the Chilterns scarp was rich and fertile, blessed with streams and access to the higher ground of the Chilterns for grazing.
+In contrast the land below the Chilterns scarp was rich and fertile, blessed with streams emerging from the foot of the chalk scarp and access to the hills for grazing.
 The result was the string of villages, of which Ewelme is an example.
 But while the local agricultural economy did well in the centuries immediately after the Norman Conquest, it went sharply into reverse later in the 1300’s as the climate cooled, soils were exhausted and crop failures were followed by the Black Death at a time when England was almost constantly at war.
-Marginal villages shrank or disappeared, a process that continued for several centuries as the country adjusted to changing economic and social circumstances, not least of which were the increasingly better paid and footloose agricultural workforce and the enclosure (privatisation!) of swathes of the farmland.

 A. Princes Risborough